Skye-Gao/abc-student-repo/projects/coding-foundation/README.md

     }
 });` , but I kept getting the error `script.js:20 Uncaught TypeError: Cannot read property 'addEventListener' of null"`

+2) I failed to refresh the canvas every time when inputting a new number...

-Wonder what is problem over there...
+Wonder what are problems over there...